Tools & Workflow

 Why Dedicated Critique Tools Matter

-"Can't I just use Slack?"
-This is the most common question we hear about design critique tools.
-Before diving into specific tools, it's worth understanding what design critique actually is and how it differs from general feedback or review processes.
+“Can't I just use Slack?”
+It's the most common question about design critique tools.
+Before diving into specifics, it's worth understanding what design critique actually is and how it differs from general feedback.

-❌ What happens with generic tools (Slack, email, comments):
+❌ What happens with Slack, email, and comments:

 • • Subjective opinions without frameworks (“I don't like this blue”)

-• • Feedback gets lost in chat threads or email chains
+• • Feedback gets lost in threads or email chains

 • • No visual context or design principle guidance